A Natural Life Transition

 With the “silver tsunami” of aging baby boomers upon us, menopause has moved to the forefront as a vital healthcare issue.
 And, just as they have done with each stage of their lives, this generation continues to challenge the status quo.

-Menopause is no longer a taboo topic and, in fact, it is almost talked out in some circles.
-There is an overabundance of information on the internet, on talk shows, in books, and in the daily news reports about menopause and its treatment.
+Menopause is no longer a taboo topic and there is an abundance of information on the internet, on talk shows, in books, and in the daily news reports about menopause and its treatment.
 Yet, somehow, the common misconception persists that menopause should be feared and treated as if it were a disease.
 Menopause is nothing to fear and it is not a disease—it is a natural life transition.

 What is Menopause?

-Technically speaking, menopause is defined as the last menstrual period, which makes diagnosing it much easier in hindsight than while it is approaching (see Diagnosing Menopause on page 2.)
+Technically speaking, menopause is defined as the last menstrual period, which makes diagnosing it much easier in hindsight than while it is approaching (see Diagnosing Menopause.)
 The total menopausal transition is called perimenopause (“peri” meaning “around”).
 This overlaps with the time leading up to menopause, which is called pre-menopause.
 Women who have completed the menopause transition are referred to as postmenopausal.
 For simplicity, we will use the term menopause to refer to the entire transition, unless otherwise noted.

 Menopause is a gradual life transition from the reproductive to the post-reproductive years.
 For most women, it lasts about 10 to 15 years, generally occurring between the ages of 45 and 60, with menstruation usually stopping somewhere between the ages of 48 and 52.
 Women who are overweight tend to stop menstruating a little later in life; heavy smokers tend to stop a little sooner.